-PL is a strength.
+Professional Capacity:Summarize the PL is a strength.
 It has impacted teaching and student learning.
-Collaboration has improved and supports professional growth.
-Increased need for PL due to the demands on teachers and more creative delivery of PL.
-Data analysis and monitoring help improve receipt of student input top impact/drive PL.

-We are building professional capacity with a focus closer to the student.
-In our PLC's we are building trust among teachers to effectively and quickly impact student learning.
+Collaboration professional capacity trends and patterns has improved and supports professional growth.
+Increased need for PL due to observed by the team while completing this the demands on teachers and more creative delivery of PL.
+Data analysis and section of the report.
+What are the monitoring help improve receipt of student input top impact/drive PL. important trends and patterns that will support the identification of student, We are building professional capacity with a focus closer to the student.
+In our teacher, and leader needs?
+PLC's we are building trust among teachers to effectively and quickly impact student learning.
 Goal would be to extend this type of capacity at the building level.

-Family and Community

-Engagement:Summarize the family and community engagement trends and patterns observed by the team while completing this section of the report.
+Family and Community Family and community engagement showed a positive trend this year.
+Engagement: Summarize the family and Stakeholder participation, while still can definitely be improved, did increase community engagement trends and patterns this year.
+Parent feedback and input in decision making moving forward will observed by the team while completing this be an emphasis. section of the report.
 What are the important trends and patterns that will support the identification of student, teacher, and leader needs?